 - Madurai temple is well known among foreign tourists for all good reasons like temple architecture, fabrics and ancient civilisation.

-- Dhanushkodi, the place where Ram Sethu (Adam bridge starts) is the most unique place.
+- Dhanushkodi, where Ram Sethu (Adam bridge starts) is a unique place.

 Ooty & Kodaikanal are famous among domestic travellers and are infected with mass tourism badly.